cbryant24/styled-react/lib/animations/README.md

     },
     delay_between: 4,
     out: {
-      from: { 'background-color': 'red' },
+      from: { "background-color": "red" },
-      to: { 'background-color': 'yellow' }
+      to: { "background-color": "yellow" }
     },
     duration_out: 4,
     duration_in: 2,
-    animation_fill_mode: 'forwards'
+    animation_fill_mode: "forwards"
   }}
   >
     Im animating "in" then "out"